OpenTermsArchive/engine/docs/doc-contributing-terms.md

 Finally, some documents will need more complex filtering beyond simple element selection and removal, for example to remove noise (changes in textual content that are not meaningful to the terms of services).
 Such filters are declared as JavaScript functions that modify the downloaded web page through the [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

-Filters take the document DOM and the document declaration as parameters and are:
+Filters take the document DOM and the terms declaration as parameters and are:

 - **in-place**: they modify the document structure and content directly;
 - **idempotent**: they should return the same document structure and content even if run repeatedly on their own result.